modiimedia/contentful-hugo/readme.md

 richTextField_plaintext: "This is a simple paragraph.
 This is a paragraph with italicized text."
 ```

-# Compatibility Issues
+# Known Issues

-These are know compatibility issues.
+These are some known issues.

-- Hugo cannot parse date field if field is set to "date and time without timezone"
+- **Date & Time Field w/o Timezone**: Hugo cannot parse date field if field is set to "date and time without timezone"
+- **Fetching Data Before Contentful CDN Updates**: Sometimes when triggering a build from a webhook, it won't always get the latest data.
+This is because it sometimes takes a couple seconds for the latest data to get distrubuted across Contentful's CDN.
+If you run into this issue it might be worth it to create a "wait function" just to delay fetching the data by a couple seconds.
+You could include it in the script you use contentful-hugo by doing something like the following ```"node wait.js && contentful-hugo"```